guevarch/projectchris/README.md

 </code></pre>

-## Logistic Regression Using Mean of 50, 200, and 300 day moving averages
+## Logistic Regression Using Mean of 50, 200, and 300 day moving averages with expanding means

 ### Hyperparameter Tuning